-Mr. Kiyoshi Nagano, Outside Audit & Supervisory Board Member, serves concurrently as Outside Director for SBI Holdings, Inc. However, there is no special relationship between the Company and the company that must be disclosed under this item.
-Also, effective as of June 28, 2012, Mr. Kiyoshi Nagano serves concurrently as Outside Audit & Supervisory Board Member for LEC, INC. However, there is no special relationship between the Company and the company that must be disclosed under this item.
+Mr. Kiyoshi Nagano, Outside Audit & Supervisory Board Member, serves concurrently as Outside Director for SBI Holdings, Inc. and as Outside Audit & Supervisory Board Member for LEC, INC. However, there is no special relationship between the Company and either of these two companies that must be disclosed under this item.